 - Oils to help relieve them from heat, like sage

 - Grey-green leaves that act as sunscreen (we slather on zinc oxide, plants make greyer leaves!)

 - Thick, leathery leaves to protect them from the sun’s heat and from drying out

 - Deep root systems to drink every sip of water that soaks into the ground

 - Cupped or folded leaves to shield from extreme sunlight

 - Dropping their leaves in the summer AKA “drought-deciduousness” (why bother keeping your leaves in the hottest and driest time of the year?)

 What’s really remarkable is how life comes roaring back after laying dormant in the summer months.
 Think about it– we all marvel at Griffith Park’s lush green hills after our first rains.
 One of our greatest joys is seeing the wildflowers emerge– like sages perking up, and the oaks sending out new growth.

 On the other hand, introduced plants that are used to different climates don’t thrive the same way our local native plants do.
 Have you noticed some of LA’s most common garden plants can hardly go more than a few days without water before showing signs of stress?
 They can’t handle the heat like our natives do.

-LA is in its fifth year of severe drought, a booming population, and storm drains that send water out into the ocean instead of down into our soil.
-We need to take steps to conserve water wherever possible– ditch the turf, plant natives instead!
+LA is facing not only a changing climate that brings cycles of severe drought, but a booming population that strains our water resources, and storm drains that send water out into the ocean instead of down into our soil.
+We need to take steps to conserve water wherever possible– ditch the turf, plant natives instead.